 The Nassar decision is good news for employers, who continue to see the number of retaliation claims rise, with 38 percent of all charges filed with the Equal Employment Opportunity Commission in 2012 alleging some form of retaliation.1 Similar to the Court’s application of Gross, an ADEA claim, to this matter, a Title VII claim, employers should anticipate that other federal and state courts may rely on Nassar and apply this “but-for” standard to other federal and state statutes that contain anti-retaliation provisions.
 The new, more difficult standard of proof announced by Nassar should make it easier for employers to prove that an employee would have been subject to an adverse employment action whether or not he complained.
 The ruling should also aid employers in disposing of more frivolous lawsuits at the earlier phases of litigation.

 Matthew V. DelDuca, Amy G. McAndrew and Tanneika Minot

-*Tanneika Minott is a 2013 summer associate in Pepper Hamilton’s Princeton office.
-She is not admitted to practice law.
+*Tanneika Minott was a 2013 summer associate in Pepper Hamilton’s Princeton office.

 The material in this publication was created as of the date set forth above and is based on laws, court decisions, administrative rulings and congressional materials that existed at that time, and should not be construed as legal advice or legal opinions on specific facts.
 The information in this publication is not intended to create, and the transmission and receipt of it does not constitute, a lawyer-client relationship.